Military history of Italy during World War II: Eastern Front

-From August 1942 to February 1943, the 8th Army took part in the decisive Battle of Stalingrad, where it suffered heavy losses (some 20,000 dead and 64,000 captured) when the Soviets isolated German forces by attacking the over-stretched Hungarian, Romanian, and Italian forces protecting the Germans' flanks.
-By the summer of 1943, Rome had withdrawn the remnants of the 8th Army to Italy.
-Many Italian POWs captured in the Soviet Union died in captivity due to harsh conditions in Soviet prison camps.
+From August 1942 to February 1943, the 8th Army took part in the decisive Battle of Stalingrad, where the Red Army isolated German forces by attacking the over-stretched Hungarian, Romanian, and Italian forces protecting the Germans' flanks.
+The Italians suffered heavy losses (some 84,830 dead or missing) during the battle and subsequent retreat.
+Around 70,000 Italian soldiers were taken prisoner, and due to harsh conditions in Soviet prison camps just 10,032 lived to return to Italy again in 1946.